TravisWheelerLab/polyA/README.md

 ### Additional software

 esl_scorematrix as a part of the esl package in the hammer software suite

-	-will compute lambda for the input score matrix
+  - will compute lambda for the input score matrix
-	-not needed if including lambda as a command line argument
+  - not needed if including lambda as a command line argument

 ### Using at the command line